WebAssembly/design/FutureFeatures.md

 ## Large page support

-Some platforms offer support for memory pages as large as 16GiB, which in some can improve  the efficiency of memory management in some situations.
+Some platforms offer support for memory pages as large as 16GiB, which can improve  the efficiency of memory management in some situations.
 WebAssembly may offer programs the option to specify a larger page size than the [default] (AstSemantics.md#resizing).